markekvall/myblog/about.markdown

 ## About This Blog

-This blog is built with [Jekyll](https://jekyllrb.com/) and uses the [Clean Blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog-jekyll) theme, which provides a clean, modern layout perfect for sharing tech insights and analysis.
+This blog is built with [Jekyll](https://jekyllrb.com/) and uses the [Minimal](https://github.com/orderedlist/minimal) theme, which provides a clean, minimal layout perfect for sharing tech insights and analysis.

 ---